Places to Visit in Kent: Explore England's green garden

 The White Cliffs

-These cliffs may be Kent’s most obvious landmark, but your angle to explore with kids doesn't have to be.
+The White Cliffs may be Kent’s most obvious landmark, but your angle to explore with kids doesn't have to be.
 This is where James flew the Giant Peach in Dahl’s children’s classic.
 Teenagers might like to check out Visit Kent’s James Bond Tour which takes in Ian Fleming’s favourite haunts, including his holiday home White Cliffs in St Margaret’s Bay and film locations.
 Back in Dover Harbour, my primary age kids loved the boat tour of the white cliffs, especially when they got to wear the captain’s hat and steer the boa

 With an amazing collection of boats, tanks, trains and boat-building history within 80 acres, there’s something for kids young and old.
 Chatham dockyard has been used as a set for The Golden Compass, Les Miserables, Call the Midwife and Downton Abbey.
 The lifeboats and submarines fascinated my kids the most and they also loved graduating from the Sailor’s Academy onboard a Victorian sloop.

-Stunning castle with awesome sea views and plenty of hands-on inspiration for children.
+Dover Castle is stunning with awesome sea views and plenty of hands-on inspiration for children.
 My two loved the kitchens.
 Climb up to the tower or take photos on the throne.
 Older children might dare to experience the sounds, smells and atmosphere of the underground Second World War hospital and operating theatre

 Here, old world charm meets 21st-century culture, from Turner Contemporary to Dreamland, Britain's oldest theme park -- which is a new and improved version of its former glory with rides, circus, adventure play and a retro roller disco.
 Dreamland serves modern seaside food: fish and chips, Italian gelato, and hot dogs.
 ‘My little green box’ provides veggie, vegan and gluten-free food.